 How to Prioritize Features For Your Mobile App MVP

 In mobile app development, a minimum viable product (MVP) is used to identify, validate, or invalidate the highest-risk assumptions about your mobile app.
 An MVP provides immediate value.
-This method of development allows you to test your product on the market and prioritize your product roadmap to expand your app based on user research iteratively.
+The MVP development method allows you to learn how your target users react to your app’s core purpose, and with that insight, you can prioritize your product roadmap to expand your app iteratively.

 Establish Product Vision & Strategic Goals

-The first stage of the process starts with product discovery.
+The first stage of the process starts with product design and discovery.
 At this point, you need to develop a strategy and a plan for what your MVP will accomplish, why, and for whom.
-Don’t stress the granular details at this phase, instead focus on how your MVP aligns with the strategic vision of your business.
+The design and discovery process helps you align your product goals with the strategic vision of your business.

 Spend time before you start listing features determining your product’s vision, the problem it addresses, its target users, and the value it brings to the market.
 Establishing the focus for your product will help you nail down the key functionality of your MVP.

 Using your product vision, you can determine the product goals that will guide your initiatives for iterative development.
 Establishing product goals is the step that helps you transform your product strategy into actionable deliverables.
 Keep your product goals high-level, but linked to a key performance indicator.
 Here are a few goal examples: